Princeton-Cabernet/SmartCookie/README.md

 Use DPDK to send spoofed attack packets to the server while increasing sending rates, and observe the response packet rates untl loss is observed on the switch (for SC-AES and SC-AES) or server (for K-SH and XDP-HSH).
 (As noted in the paper, since our benchmarks perform one hash calculation per SYN packet, we effectively measure maximum hashing throughput.)
 The Tx (response) rates should exactly match Rx (received) rates for as long as SMARTCOOKIE or the benchmark is handling the attack without any packet loss.
 Once a defense begins to reach its capacity, the Tx rate will begin to dip below Rx rates.

 Each of the defense benchmarks have slightly different setup and attack steps, which are described next.
-Note that the workflow for each experiment benchmark must be run separately, but instructions are grouped together below for some experiments, since many steps overlap.
+**Note that the workflow for each experiment benchmark MUST BE RUN SEPARATELY, but instructions are grouped together below for some experiments, since many steps overlap.**

 ### Experiment 1A and 1B: SC-HSH and SC-AES